kprasadvnsi/documentation/docs/OrangePi Zero.md

 ### SoC

-It is based on a downgraded version of the famous AllWinner [H3](http://www.allwinnertech.com/index.php?c=product&a=index&id=47) (it lacks Gigabit MAC and 4K HDMI output support), named [H2+](http://www.allwinnertech.com/index.php?c=product&a=index&id=62).
+It is based on a downgraded version of the famous AllWinner [H3](http://www.allwinnertech.com/index.php?c=product&a=index&id=47) chip.
+This chip lacks Gigabit MAC and 4K HDMI output support), and is named [H2+](http://www.allwinnertech.com/index.php?c=product&a=index&id=62).

 > :camera: *H2 description by AllWinner*
 > ![H2 description by AllWinner](./assets/images/h2.jpg)

 On the Zero, not all the [features of the H2+](http://wiki.friendlyarm.com/wiki/images/0/08/Allwinner_H2%2B_Datasheet_V1.2.pdf) are hardwired.
-So we don't have any camera, HDMI nor Nand Flash.
+Thus, access to the camera, HDMI and Nand Flash are unavailable.

 CPU

-- Quad-core Cortex™-A7 running from 480MHz to 1008MHz
+- The Allwinner H2+ is based around a quad-core Cortex™-A7 (32-bit) ARM CPU running at a dyamic clock speed -  anywhere 480MHz to 1008MHz.

 GPU

-- Muti-Core Mali400 GPU
-- Supports OpenGL ES 2.0
+- The system uses a multi-Core Mali400 GPU,  which has full support in mainline Linux kernels, and supports OpenGL ES 2.0

 Display